Jaskew2990/ELK-Stack/ELKStackDev.md

 Open a terminal and SSH into jumpbox:

-Copy the provided configuration file for Filebeat to your Ansible container: [Filebeat Configuration File Template](config_files/filebeat-config.yml).
+Used [Filebeat Configuration File Template](config_files/filebeat-config.yml) configuration file for Filebeat to the Ansible container:

 ![Screenshot of Add Peering](Pictures/ansible_mkdir_files.png)